cbab/babeltrace/doc/bindings/python/source/examples.rst

    if 'field_name' in event:
        # ...

-The following example iterates the events of a trace (its path is read from the first command line argument here), and prints the value of the ``fd`` field if it's available.
+The following example iterates on the events of a trace (its path is read from the first command line argument here), and prints the value of the ``fd`` field if it's available.